The tallest man-made structure in your state

 Texas: JPMorgan Chase Tower, Houston

-The JPMorgan Chase Tower in Houston is a modern office block standing at 1,000 feet (305m) high.
-Once upon a time it had a public-access sky lobby offering superlative views over the city, but unfortunately closed in 2016 due to high traffic in the surrounding area.
-It’s still impressive to check out from the outside, though; close to the historic Market Square Park and Theater District, it’s the tallest five-sided building in the world.
+The JPMorgan Chase Tower in Houston is a modern office block just over 1,000 feet high.
+Once upon a time it had a public access sky lobby offering superlative views of the city, but this closed in 2016 due to high traffic in the surrounding area.
+It’s still impressive to check out from the outside, though.
+It's close to the historic Market Square Park and Theater District, and is the tallest five-sided building in the world.

 The Westin Virginia Beach Town Center/booking.com